om-sahane/Resturant-Project-in-java/README.md

-# JavaProject
+# ResturantProject

-I have created Some Projects while learning java basics
+I have created a project on Resturant where we can perform the operations like 1.customer Register
+2.customer Login
+3.menu
+4.cart
+5.orders
+6.bill